brocaar/chirpstack-network-server/docs/content/install/config.md

   tls_key=""

+# Metrics collection settings.
+[metrics]
+# Timezone
+#
+# The timezone is used for correctly aggregating the metrics (e.g. per hour,
+# day or month).
+# Example: "Europe/Amsterdam" or "Local" for the the system's local time zone.
+timezone="Local"

+  # Metrics stored in Redis.
+  #
+  # The following metrics are stored in Redis:
+  # * gateway statistics
+  [metrics.redis]
+  # Aggregation intervals
+  #
+  # The intervals on which to aggregate.
+Available options are:
+  # 'MINUTE', 'HOUR', 'DAY', 'MONTH'.
+  aggregation_intervals=["MINUTE", "HOUR", "DAY", "MONTH"]

 # Join-server settings.
 [join_server]
 # Resolve JoinEUI (experimental).
+# Default join-server settings.
 #
 # When set to true, LoRa Server will use the JoinEUI to resolve the join-server
 # for the given JoinEUI.
 LoRa Server will fallback on the default join-server